Chirag-ahir/SFC-Preparation/README.md

 What is default account team?<br>
 A Default Account Team is a predefined team that the Account Owner can set up, which can then be assigned to an owner’s accounts when applicable.

+What is customer lifespan?<br>
+customer lifespan defines How long a renewable customer has been with a business.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>